-(3) If a state agency is requested under subsection (2) of this section to appear at a subsequent meeting of the interim committee along with a representative of the Oregon Department of Administrative Services, the agency shall promptly notify the department set of the request.
-The notification to the department must be in writing, and must include a copy of the determinations made by the Legislative Counsel and a copy of any is written response made by the state agency in
+(3) If a state agency is requested under subsection (2) of this section to appear at a subsequent meeting of the interim committee along with a representative of the Oregon Department of Administrative Services, the agency shall promptly notify the department of the request.
+The notification to the department must be in writing, and must include a copy of the determinations made by the Legislative Counsel and a copy of any written response made by the state agency to the determinations.
+[1997 c.602 §7; 1999 c.31 §2; 2009 c.81 §5]

 183.724 Designation of interim committees for purposes of considering rule reports.
 (1) As soon as is practicable after the end of each odd-numbered year regular legislative session, the Legislative Counsel shall develop a list of state agencies with areas of responsibility that are primarily within the subject-matter jurisdiction of interim committees of the Legislative Assembly.
 The Legislative Counsel shall assign all state agencies to at least one interim committee.
 The Legislative Counsel may modify the list to reflect changes in interim committees.
 The Legislative Counsel shall distribute the list to all state agencies whenever the list is developed or modified.
+(2) If an interim committee of one house of the Legislative Assembly has overlapping subject-matter jurisdiction with an interim committee of the other house, the Legislative Counsel may assign a state agency to either committee or to both committees.
+The Legislative Counsel shall strive to assign state agencies so as to ensure that the rule review workload is approximately equally distributed between the interim committees of both houses of the Legislative Assembly.